TinaZhang16/TinaZhang16.github.io/hobbies.md

 <body>

 <div>
-  <p>“Hiking has always been a favorite pastime for me, offering a perfect blend of physical challenge and mental relaxation.
+  <p>“ Hiking has always been a favorite pastime for me, offering a perfect blend of physical challenge and mental relaxation.
 The serene beauty of nature, whether it's a snowy forest trail, towering mountain peaks, or tranquil vistas from a mountaintop, gives me a sense of peace and freedom.
 I enjoy exploring new trails, pushing my limits, and immersing myself in the scenic views along the way.
 I wish I am always on the way. </p>
 </div>
 </body>
 </html>